shoma-mano/chibinuxt/docs/src/080-build.md

 By introducing a build step:

 1. **Cleaner architecture**: The package structure mirrors how published npm packages work
-2. **Separate vite package**: The `@nuxt/vite-builder` is now a separate workspace package
+2. **Better performance**: Pre-built JavaScript runs faster than transpiling TypeScript at runtime
-3. **Better performance**: Pre-built JavaScript runs faster than transpiling TypeScript at runtime
+3. **Production ready**: The packages are now structured similarly to real Nuxt and Nitro
-4. **Production ready**: The packages are now structured similarly to real Nuxt and Nitro
+4. **Proper exports**: Packages expose proper entry points through package.json exports
-5. **Proper subpath exports**: Nitro exposes `nitro/runtime` and `nitro/types` through package.json exports
+5. **Includes all features**: Virtual modules for App.vue and automatic page routing from previous sections

 This build system will become more important as we add more features, as it allows us to properly separate compile-time and runtime code.